Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources.md

 }

 # You can use the azurerm_client_config data resource to dynamically
-# extract the current Tenant ID from your connection settings.
+# extract connection settings from the provider configuration.

 data "azurerm_client_config" "core" {}